slateci/slateci.github.io/_posts/2019-10-07-summer-updates.md

 - perfSONAR testpoint application has been promoted to stable.
 Measure all the networks!
 - StashCache application has been promoted to stable
 - HTCondor Worker chart now supports priority classes
-- MinIO, HTCondor Submit Node, OSG HostedCE, Rucio, NextFlow charts are maturing in the catalog's incubator
+- MinIO, HTCondor Submit Node, OSG HostedCE, Rucio, NextFlow charts are incubating in the catalog.

 ## Sites
 - Clemson University added a SLATE cluster, `clemson-dev`